MindMachine Logo

 Users find it more convenient to move equipment with the power cord detached.
 Captive power cords tend to trip people up when they move things, or the plug gets trodden on and damaged.

 Portable equipment doesn't always need the power cord because it can be battery powered.
-It is much easier to pack something in a case if the cord is seperate.
+It is much easier to pack something in a case if the cord is separate.
 The IEC C7 -C8 connector pair sometimes called the "figure-8" connector are often used for this.

 Damage to the power cord is a common reason for equipment needing repair.
 Electrical safety testing often identifies cables as worn out - the ground wire won't carry a sufficient current for instance.
 Captive cables are often uneconomic to repair professionally.
 Detachable cables can be replaced by just buying a new one.